Vendor management systems: Best software options in 2025

 Preventing shadow IT through automated insights

-Shadow IT is when unauthorized technology solutions are bought and used for various business processes across your company.
+Shadow IT exists when you buy and use unauthorized technology solutions for various business processes across your company.
 Shadow IT can go unnoticed at first, but as it becomes more widespread, it can cause significant problems, such as overspending, IT inefficiencies, and data risks.
-The right VMS will allow you to automatically identify and collect all your company’s vendors and contract owners in one place, and keep them updated in real-time.

 Streamlining vendor payments

 B2B payments are a complex task for modern accounts payable teams.
-Decades ago, most people businesses had to pay were at least somewhat local.
+Decades ago, most people who businesses had to pay were at least somewhat local.
 It was common for vendors to be in the same building as you or at the very least on the same continent.
 All that has changed with:

-- The growth of highly-skilled international supplier bases
+- The growth of highly skilled international supplier bases

 - The emergence of alternative payment methods